aajajim/GlobalEthereumNamespace/README.md

 TestNet: 0x

 ##How yo use it ?
-The contract is quiet simple to use, so that on the :
+The contract is quiet simple to use, so that on the:

 1. Developer side:

-    -Register a new contract:
+    - Register a new contract by calling:
-        All you need is to call method
         ```

         function RegisterContract(string _contractName, address _deploymentAddress, uint _version) returns (bool success)
         ```
         Please make sure to test the return result to ensure that your contract has been correctly registered.

-    -Update an existing contract:
+    - Update an existing contract by calling:
-        All you need is to call method
         ```

             function UpdateContract(string _contractName, address _newAddress, uint _newVersion) returns (bool success)
         ```
         Please make sure to test the return result to ensure that your contract has been correctly updated.